storj/docs/app/(docs)/object-mount/macos/features/page.md

 Using Fast Copy or Fast Move is ideal when you want to:

-- Move large files or large folder trees (footage, projects, renders, etc.) from a local disk into the cloud
+- Move large files or large folder trees (media footage, projects, renders, etc.) from a local disk to a mounted S3 bucket or Storj bucket
 - Copy large files or folders from one Object Mount volume to another
-- Work with high-latency networks or slow remote S3 endpoints
+- Improve performance on high-latency networks or slow remote S3 endpoints
-- Avoid bottlenecks from Finder’s standard file operations
+- Avoid the bottlenecks of Finder’s standard file operations

-### How Fast Copy or Fast Move work
+### How Fast Copy and Fast Move work

-Standard **copy & move** actions performed by the Finder use macOS file APIs.
-These commands copy data **one block** at a time, without any awareness of how cloud storage works.
+Standard **copy & move** actions performed by the Finder use macOS file I/O calls.
+These standard file calls copy data **one block** at a time, without any awareness of how cloud storage works.
 This can lead to slow performance, especially for large files or nested folder structures.

 **Fast Copy and Fast Move** bypass these standard read/write calls and instead: